frimik/vim-winclipper/README.md

 or as appropriate depending on what shell you're using.

+Obviously, this requires python on your Windows host...

-Oh, and it might fail or just not be as "informative" unless you install [Growl for Windows](http://www.growlforwindows.com/gfw/)
+Oh, and it might fail or just not be as "informative" unless you install [Growl for Windows](http://www.growlforwindows.com/gfw/).
+If you try this without Growl, Let me know, will ya?
+If you do use Growl you will get a desktop notification telling you how many characters were just copied to your clipboard ...

 ### Linux VM